-4. Marketing Team
+4. Marketing Executive

 If only work would land in our lap simply just because we are good at it, but that’s never the case.
 Freelancers have to actively and continuously market their business to get clients, not only when they are in need of new clients or work.